cuzzo/atom/README.md

 </div>
 ```

 Why's the `p` element still have the `block__element` attribute, you might ask?
-That's so CSS3 selectors still work.
+That's so CSS pseduo-classes still work.
 You need a unique identifier for this type of element for the `nth-child(2n + 1)` expression to work, so the BEM class needs to stay.
-All of this also means that you can't atomize CSS3-expressions.
-So you need to include the entire CSS definition (as you usually do with standard SASS) for CSS3-expresion-based selector rules.
+All of this also means that you can't atomize pseduo-classes.
+So you need to include the entire CSS definition (as you usually do with standard SASS) for pseudo-class selector rules.
 Which is just another reason to try to limit these as much as possible (you should be anyway).

 # Cons